 Profile image

-Malcolm is a highly experienced extradition law barrister.
-He is frequently instructed to defend in extradition requests issued by judicial authorities and governments from around the world.
+Malcolm is a highly experienced extradition law barrister who is instructed to defend against extradition requests issued by judicial authorities and governments from around the world.

-He is sought for his in-depth knowledge of case preparation, tactical considerations and is recognised for the strength of both his written submissions and advocacy in court.
+He is sought for his in-depth country knowledge, diligent case preparation, tactical considerations and is recognised for the strength of his written submissions and advocacy in court.

 What the directories say

-A fluent Russian speaker, prior to coming to the Bar, Malcolm worked for Human Rights Watch in New York and Moscow and Amnesty International in London as Russia/Belarus researcher.
-He wrote several reports on human rights violations on both sides during second Chechnya conflict and on the dictatorship in Belarus.
+Malcolm speaks fluent Russian, which he studied to degree level at university.
+Prior to coming to the Bar, Malcolm worked for Human Rights Watch in their New York and Moscow offices and for Amnesty International in London as researcher on Russia and Belarus.
+He wrote several reports on human rights violations during the second Chechnya conflict and on the dictatorship in Belarus.

 Malcolm is Direct Access qualified.